Showers

 bathroom

-Shower Valve Repair: Replace a Valve Stem or Mixing Valve Yourself
+Fix a Dripping Shower: Replace Valve Stem or Mixing Valve

 Dripping shower, stiff handle, or wild temperature swings?
 The fix depends on which valve type you have.
 This guide covers both paths: valve stem replacement for older 2-handle showers, and full mixing valve replacement for modern single-handle setups.